heatherlii/heatherlii.github.io/projects.md

 				<header class="major">
 					<h3>Contextual Help for Enterprise Applications</h3>
 				</header>
-				<p>Short explanation of what this project is.
-(I worked on designing mockups and prototypes for a Contextual Help panel)</p>
+				<p>I worked directly with two Lead designers on the project, and my role was to create the visual direction for a new feature that would provide Help information that is contextual to the content of the current page.</p>
 				<ul class="actions">
 					<li><a href="contextual_help.html" class="button">Learn more</a></li>
 				</ul>